Tech is changing as devices change.

 In the past there were two main choices for the presentation of your website: you would have your main web ready site, and then another completely different site created for mobile.
 Next, there came the ability to optimize your main site for mobile, meaning that the user is able to navigate the site no matter what device they choose to use without getting a huge headache.

 You can begin to see these sites pop up in more and more places, including in the Real Estate industry.
 It is absolutely crucial for you as an Agent to offer your leads and clients the most simple to use system possible.
 The goal here is to do whatever you can to simplify the way that prospects can search for homes and view listings in the shortest amount of time.

 It’s one single platform that will tailor it’s performance to respond to it’s environment.
 The actual display and organization of the site content is completely dependent upon which device and browser size that the customer is using.

 A responsive site helps to ensure that users are more likely to stay on your site, rather than to give up and head to a competitor’s.
 Responsive design also means one URL and one set of content, which makes site management and updates easier.
 It is also recommended by Google, meaning that it can be better for search engine optimization.

-Think about it, you have Buyers driving around and pulling up the address of your listing on their cell phones (although, hopefully they’re not doing both at the same time).
+You have Buyers driving around and pulling up the address of your listing on their cell phones (although, hopefully they’re not doing both at the same time).
 If they do find this property on your mobile site, can they find an easy way to hop on over to your main website to search for more homes?

-You can visit the first responsive website that we created for TRIBUS Group.
+You can visit the first responsive website that we created for TRIBUS.
 Take a tour around.
 Try changing the size and dimensions of your browser window.
 Do you see how the website appearance changes for the various common browser sizes: Computer, iPad/ Tablet, Smartphone, etc.

 We have drank the proverbial Kool Aid of responsive web and are now creating all of our brand new agent TRIpress websites on this exciting new platform.
 We can’t wait for the release so that we can share more.